Closed

 Directions

-From Randle, Washington travel south on State Highway 131 (Forest Roads 23 and 25).
-Veer left in 1 mile at the Y of Forest Road 23 and Forest Road 25.
-Continue to follow Forest Service Road 23 for 31.2 miles and turn left onto Forest Road 2329.
-Follow Forest Road 2329 for 6.2 miles and arrive at the campground on the left.
+From Randle, Washington, travel south on State Highway 131 (Forest Roads 23 and 25).
+Veer left at the Y onto Forest Road 23.
+Continue on Forest Road 23 for 31.2 miles, then turn left onto Forest Road 2329.
+Follow Forest Road 2329 for 6.2 miles to the campground on the left.

 Amenities